Stratham-Newfields Veterinary Hospital

 Picture

-Look for any change in your pet's behavior and be watchful for any of the following signs that may signal that your pet is in pain:
+Look for any change in your pet's behavior and be watchful for any of the following signs which may signal that your pet is in pain:

-• Acting funny and out of character, either aggressively or submissively
+• Acting odd, funny, or out of character, either aggressively or submissively.

 Alternative Pain Management - Acupuncture